ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Compromised REE {#compromised-ree}

 It is possible that the REE of a device is compromised.
-We have already seen examples of attacks on the public Internet with billions of compromised devices being used to mount DDoS attacks.
+We have already seen examples of attacks on the public Internet with a large number of compromised devices being used to mount DDoS attacks.
 A compromised REE can be used for such an attack but it cannot tamper with the TEE's code or data in doing so.
 A compromised REE can, however, launch DoS attacks